AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_classification.en.md

 Then, refer to the command line method or Python script method in the local experience section to load the modified pipeline configuration file.

 ## 5. Multi-hardware Support
-PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. **Simply modify the `--device` parameter** to seamlessly switch between different hardware.
+PaddleX supports various mainstream hardware devices such as NVIDIA GPUs, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware.

 For example, if you use an NVIDIA GPU for inference in the image classification pipeline, the Python command is: